danomatika/ofxAppUtils/README.md

 Adding ofxAppUtils to an Existing Project
 ---------------------------------------

+### ProjectGenerator

+Select ofxAppUtils and other addons used by your project from the available addons in the ProjectGenerator, select the parent folder of your project, and set the *exact* name of the existing project in the text box.
+This will overwrite the existing project files with new ones that now include ofxAppUtils.

+*Note: you will lose any custom settings you've added manually to your project.*

+### Manual Method

 _Note: These instructions are for manually adding ofxAppUtils to an existing project.
 You do not need to follow these steps if you use the ProjecGenerator app, except for adding the OFX_APP_UTILS defines._